Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Experiments

 \subsection{Particle Vortex ($90$-\ac{dof})}

 Next, we learn the dynamics of a particle vortex composed of $n=90$ particles with uniform interaction strengths.
 As the particle vortex dynamics are purely determined via the logarithmic interaction, its Hamiltonian function does not separate into kinetic and potential energies.
-We train \acp{rohnn} with $d\!=\!\{6.10\}$ and (\emph{1}) a geometric \ac{hnn} and \emph{(2)} a black-box \ac{hnn} $\check{\hamiltonian}_{\bm{\theta}}$, both with Strang-symplectic integration (see App.~\ref{appendix2:pv_sys} for details).
+We train \acp{rohnn} with $d\!=\!\{6,10\}$ and (\emph{1}) a geometric \ac{hnn} and \emph{(2)} a black-box \ac{hnn} $\check{\hamiltonian}_{\bm{\theta}}$, both with Strang-symplectic integration (see App.~\ref{appendix2:pv_sys} for details).
 Fig.~\ref{fig:pv:6dvortex_over_time} depicts the predicted particle positions and momenta for a prediction horizon of $H\!=\!100$, showing that the \ac{rohnn} accurately predicts the particle vortex dynamics and generalizes beyond the data support ($t>10$s).
-As shown in Table~\ref{tab:pv_dyns:h_vs_spd_table}, the geometric \acp{hnn} outperform the black-box \acp{hnn} despite the lack of structure of the ground truth Hamiltonian.
+As shown in Table~\ref{tab:pv_dyns:h_vs_spd_table} and Fig.~\ref{fig:pv:k_step_pos_mom_pred_box_err_over_latdim_and_architectures} in App.~\ref{appendix3:experiments_pv}, the geometric \acp{hnn} outperform the black-box \acp{hnn} despite the lack of structure of the ground truth Hamiltonian.
 This suggests that the \ac{ae} learns a symplectomorphism to a latent space where the Hamiltonian can be decomposed into two energy terms, thereby taking advantage of the additional structure of the geometric \ac{hnn}.
-Moreover, the $6$-dimensional models outperform the $10$-dimensional ones, showing that the choice of latent dimension trades off between the latent space expressivity and the limitations of \acp{hnn} in higher dimensions (see App.~\ref{appendix3:experiments_pv} for more results).
+To further validate the role of symplecticity-preserving components, we compare variants of the \ac{rohnn} with non-symplectic \ac{ae} for $d\!=\!\{6,10\}$-dimensional geometric and black-box \acp{hnn} $\check{\hamiltonian}_{\bm{\theta}}$.
+Compared to the symplectic \ac{ae} variants, the \acp{rohnn} with non-symplectic \ac{ae} degrade the predictive performance of models using a latent geometric \ac{hnn}.
+This suggests that a symplectic latent space simplifies the convergence of structure-preserving geometric \ac{hnn}.
+This hypothesis is supported by the fact that the predictive performance remain comparable between both \ac{ae} variant when combined with a latent black-box \acp{hnn}.
+Moreover, the $6$-dimensional models slightly outperform the $10$-dimensional ones, showing that the choice of latent dimension trades off between the latent space expressivity and the limitations of \acp{hnn} in higher dimensions (see App.~\ref{appendix3:experiments_pv} for more results).
+Finally, Table~\ref{tab:pv_dyns:h_vs_spd_table} also reports the prediction errors of a \ac{hnko}, which is significantly outperformed by all \ac{rohnn} variants, confirming the expressivity of nonlinear latent dynamic models.